sheisc/COMP9024/Strings/HashMap/README.md

     }
     return hash;
 }

+const char *HashMapGet(struct HashMap *pMap, const char* key) {
+    unsigned int index = GetHash(key) % pMap->capacity;

+    struct BucketEntry *current = pMap->buckets[index];

+    ...
+}
 ```

 ### HashMap

 A HashMap is a fundamental data structure in programming that provides a way to store key-value pairs.

+BTW, key-value pairs can also be stored in a [SortedMap](https://en.cppreference.com/w/cpp/container/map), which uses a self-balancing binary search tree to keep keys in sorted order.

-Internally, a HashMap uses an array of buckets to store key-value pairs.
+Internally, a HashMap ([unordered](https://en.cppreference.com/w/cpp/container/unordered_map)) uses an array of buckets to store key-value pairs.

 Each bucket is a linked list of elements.

-When multiple elements hash to the same bucket (collision), they are stored as nodes in this linked list.
+When multiple elements hash to the same bucket (**collision**), they are stored as nodes in this linked list.

 The key’s hash value determines the bucket location for storage.